This post was updated in 2022.

 By coordinating efforts and adding multiple touchpoints to run both in the foreground and background, you can ensure the right friction is applied at the right time without diminishing the end-user experience.
 In fact, by improving your recognition tools, you can make the experience for recognized, legitimate customers even easier.

-To learn more about the potential impacts of traditional fraud and how your organization can build a layered fraud solution that helps you achieve your retention and growth goals, read our latest white paper or request a call.
+To learn more about the potential impacts of traditional fraud and how your organization can leverage a fraud prevention solution to achieve your retention and growth goals, read our latest white paper or request a call.